 As structural biologists, we strive to contribute to this campaign by uncovering the mechanistic details—at atomic resolution—of immune evasion by HIV-1.
 A molecule of particular interest here is the HIV-1 accessory protein Nef, which disables multiple host immune mechanisms and thus plays a key role in viral pathogenesis (You can read a little story about Nef in this blog).
 By elucidating the structural bases of Nef’s cellular functions, we provide the biological insights, and inspirations, for Nef inhibition.
 Indeed, a second component of our research is to capitalize on our structural findings to develop such compounds; we do so through both high-throughput screening and structure-based rational design.

-Our most powerful research tools are macromolecular X-ray crystallography and cryo-electron microscope (cryo-EM).
-In addition, people in the lab are also trained rigorously in molecular biology, protein expression and purification, protein biochemistry, biophysics, high-throughput screening for drug discovery, etc.
+Our main research tools are macromolecular X-ray crystallography and cryo-electron microscopy (cryo-EM).
+In addition, people in the lab are also trained rigorously in molecular biology, protein expression and purification, protein biochemistry, development of in vitro assays, high-throughput screening for drug discovery, etc.